36. Application Exercise: Version 16

 Now the model will have an additional key, the URL prefix:

-# encapsulate the page data in the model
+# we encapsulate the paged data in the model

 # the model depends on the state